 Exercise is very important at any time, but particularly during the holiday season.
-Being active will lower your stress levels and will help to lift your mood.
+Being active will lower your stress levels and will help to lift your mood bringing some stress relief.
 By exercising you release endorphins which give a positive feeling to your overall mental health.
 Exercising will also help you from piling on extra pounds during the holiday season too.

 It can be a really hectic time of the year, but you need to find some time to exercise regularly.
 You don’t need to do workouts in the gym.
-A half an hour three times a week is plenty.
+A half-hour three times a week will help you increase your physical activity.
 Walking is one of the best forms of exercise, as is swimming or cycling.
 So make sure you have a plan and that you stick with it.

 Take It Easy Over The Holidays

-Like I said, the holiday season can be a really busy time for you.
+Like I said, the holiday season can be a really busy time and create a stressful situation for you.
 So you need to make time for yourself.
 Everyone seems to be so busy at parties and shopping.
 It can seem so hard to get away from it all.
-A good idea is to visit with old and trusted friends that you can relax with.
+A good idea is to visit with old and trusted friends that you can relax with for a holiday meal.
 You may not have seen much of them during the year, and now is a great time to catch up.

 Remember that you do not have to force yourself to do anything either.
-Plan your time and your visits and do not put any extra pressure on yourself.
-Plans are made to be broken.
+Plan your time and your visits and do not put any extra stress or tension on yourself.
+Holiday plans are made to be broken.
 Don’t be hard on yourself if you feel it’s all too much.
 Your health is important so make sure to listen to what you really want to do.